Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: Experimental Setup

-\paragraph{Adapting for Answerability:} We adapt these models answerability in two different ways.
-In the simplest setting ({\bf A training}), we train the models as in their original setting with only the answerable subset of training questions, leaving out the unanswerable questions.
-We also train by using both the answerable and answerable questions in the training data ({\bf A+U training}).
-Additionally, we use thresholding on output probability to generate $l=$\textsc{NK} predictions.
-Specifically, we introduce two different thresholds for entity disambiguation and logical form.
-In addition to explicit \textsc{NK} predictions, we consider the prediction to be so MAP probabilities for entity disambiguation and logical form are less than their corresponding thresholds.
+\paragraph{Adapting for Answerability:} We use existing code bases\footnote{\url{https://github.com/salesforce/rng-kbqa}}\footnote{\url{https://github.com/microsoft/KC/tree/main/papers/ReTraCk}} \footnote{\url{ https://github.com/microsoft/KC/ tree/main/papers/TIARA}} of these models, and adapt these in two ways --- thresholding and training with unanswerability.
+ReTraCk and TIARA return empty logical form when execution fails, which we interpret as $l=\mbox{NK}$ prediction.
+For all models, we additionally introduce thresholds for entity disambiguation and logical form generation, and take the prediction to be $\mbox{NK}$ when the scores for entity linking and logical form are less than their corresponding thresholds.
+These thresholds are tuned using the validation set.
+We train the models as in their original setting with only the answerable subset of training questions, leaving out the unanswerable questions ({\bf A training}).
+We also train by including both the answerable and unanswerable questions in the training data ({\bf A+U training}).
+More details are in appendix (\ref{sec:traindetails}).

-\paragraph{Evaluation Measures} We evaluate both the answers and the logical form.
-Since a question may have multiple answers, we evaluate predicted answers using precision, recall and F1 ~\cite{ye:acl2022rngkbqa}.
-In regular answer evaluation (R), we compare the predicted answer for a question $q$ only with its possibly modified gold answer $a_{au}$ in the unaswerability dataset $Q_{au}$.
-However, some model may still be able to predict the `ideal' answer $a$ for $q$ in the original dataset $Q$, perhaps by inferring missing facts.
-To give credit to such models, we propose a lenient answer evaluation (L), where we compare the predicted answer against both $a_{au}$ and $a$.
-For evaluating logical forms, as usual, we compare the predicted logical form with the gold-standard one in $Q_{au}$ using exact match (EM)~\cite{ye:acl2022rngkbqa}.